martinpitt/python-dbusmock/README.rst

    Python.

- - You can use the ``GetCalls()``, ``GetMethodCalls()`` and ``ClearCalls()`` methods on the ``org.freedesktop.DBus.Mock`` D-BUS interface to get an array of tuples describing the calls.
+ - You can use the ``GetCalls()``, ``GetMethodCalls()`` and ``ClearCalls()`` methods on the ``org.freedesktop.DBus.Mock`` D-Bus interface to get an array of tuples describing the calls.

 Templates
 ---------
-Some D-BUS services are commonly used in test suites, such as UPower or NetworkManager. python-dbusmock provides "templates" which set up the common structure of these services (their main objects, properties, and methods) so that you do not need to carry around this common code, and only need to set up the particular properties and specific D-BUS objects that you need.
+Some D-Bus services are commonly used in test suites, such as UPower or NetworkManager. python-dbusmock provides "templates" which set up the common structure of these services (their main objects, properties, and methods) so that you do not need to carry around this common code, and only need to set up the particular properties and specific D-Bus objects that you need.
 These templates can be parameterized for common customizations, and they can provide additional convenience methods on the ``org.freedesktop.DBus.Mock`` interface to provide more abstract functionality like "add a battery".